James Robertson (photographer): Life and career

 Robertson was born in Middlesex in 1813.
 He trained as an engraver under Wyon (probably William Wyon).
 In 1841, he settled in Constantinople where he worked as an "engraver and die-stamper" at the Imperial Ottoman Mint.
 During this period, he appears to have become interested in photography.

 By the 1850s, tourist travel to the Near East created strong demand for photographs as souvenirs.
 A small group of early photographers, mostly of French origin, made their way to Egypt and Constantinople to capitalise on this demand.
 These pioneering photographers included Félix Bonfils (1831-1885); Gustave Le Gray (1820-1884), brothers Henri and Emile Bechard; the British-Italian brothers, Antonio Beato (c.
 1832–1906) and Felice Beato (1832–1909), and the Greek Zangaki brothers.
 Many of these photographers were in Egypt at the same time, and some, including Robertson, formed partnerships.

 In 1853 Robertson began photographing with the British-Italian photographer Felice Beato and the two formed a partnership called Robertson & Beato either in that year or in 1854 when Robertson opened a photographic studio in Pera, Constantinople.
 Robertson and Beato were joined by Beato's brother, Antonio on photographic expeditions to Malta in 1854 or 1856 and to Greece and Jerusalem in 1857.
 A number of the firm's photographs produced in the 1850s are signed Robertson, Beato and Co. and it is believed that "and Co." refers to Antonio.

 In late 1854 or early 1855 Robertson married the Beato brothers' sister, Leonilda Maria Matilda Beato.
-The couple had three daughters, Catherine Grace (born in 1856), Edith Marcon Vergence (born in 1859) and Helen Beatruc (born in 1861).
+The couple had three daughters, Catherine Grace (born in 1856), Edith Marion Virginie (born in 1859) and Helen Beatrice (born in 1861).